ersc-docs/ersc-docs.github.io/pages/Troubleshooting.md

 ---
 # Troubleshooting

-## Messages and solutions when trying to use the Seamless Coop items
+## Messages,issues and solutions when using the Seamless Coop items

 <details markdown="block">
-<summary> Failed, nosession found </summary>
+<summary> Failed, no session found </summary>

 >To connect, one player must use the Tiny Great Pot.
 After that, all other players must use the Effigy of Malenia.
 >